onlinehub0808/-smart-contract-best-practices/smart-contracts.md

 ### Permissioned Guard (changing code once deployed)

-Code will need to be changed if errors are discovered or if improvements need to be made - and there are various techniques to do this.
-The simplest is to have a registry contract that holds the address of the latest contract.
+Code will need to be changed if errors are discovered or if improvements need to be made.
+The simplest technique is to have a registry contract that holds the address of the latest contract.
 A more seamless approach for contract users is to have a contract that forwards calls and data onto the latest version of the contract.

 Whatever the technique, it's important to have modularization and good separation between components (data, logic) - so that code changes do not break functionality, orphan data, or require substantial costs to port.

-It's also critical to have a secure way for parties to upgrade the code - and code changes may be approved by a single trusted party, a group of members, or a vote of the full set of stakeholders.
+It's also critical to have a secure way for parties to decide to upgrade the code - and code changes may be approved by a single trusted party, a group of members, or a vote of the full set of stakeholders.
 You may often combine a permissioned guard with a contract pause or lock, ensuring that activity does not occur while changes are being made - or after a contract is upgraded.

 **Example 1: Use a registry contract to store latest version of a contract**